 Although it provides some nutrients, fruit juice is very high in fast-digesting carbs that cause your blood sugar to increase rapidly.

-Even though vegetable juice doesn't contain nearly as many carbs as fruit juice, a 12-ounce serving still has 16 grams of carbs, only 2 of which come from fiber (35).
+Even though vegetable juice doesn't contain nearly as many carbs as its fruit counterparts, a 12-ounce (355-ml) serving still has 16 grams of carbs, only 2 of which come from fiber (35).

-What's more, juice is another example of liquid carbs that your brain's appetite center doesn't process in the same way as solid carbs.
-Drinking juice can lead to increased hunger and food intake later in the day ().
+What's more, juice is another example of liquid carbs that your brain's appetite center may not process in the same way as solid carbs.
+Drinking juice can lead to increased hunger and food intake later in the day (

 A wide variety of salads can be enjoyed regularly on a low-carb diet.

-However, commercial dressings often end up adding more carbs than you might expect, especially low-fat and fat-free varieties.
+However, commercial dressings — especially low-fat and fat-free varieties — often end up adding more carbs than you might expect.

-Many people commonly use more than two tablespoons, particularly on a large entree salad.
+Many people commonly use more than 2 tablespoons (30 ml), particularly on a large entrée salad.
 To minimize carbs, dress your salad with a creamy, full-fat dressing.

 Beans and legumes are nutritious foods.

-However, you may not realize that "natural" forms of sugar can have as many carbs as white sugar.
-In fact, many of them are even higher in carbs.
+However, you may not realize that natural forms of sugar can have as many carbs as white sugar.
+In fact, many of them are even higher in carbs when measured in tablespoons.

-To sweeten foods or beverages without adding carbs, choose one of these healthy sweeteners instead.
+To sweeten foods or beverages without adding carbs, choose a healthy sweetener instead.

-Bottom Line: Avoid sugar, honey, maple syrup and other forms of sugar, which are high in carbs but low in nutrients.
+SUMMARY If you’re on a low-carb diet, avoid sugar, honey, maple syrup, and other forms of sugar, which are high in carbs but low in nutrients.

 Chips and crackers are popular snack foods, but their carbs can add up quickly.

-One ounce (28 grams) of tortilla chips contains 18 grams of carbs, only one of which is fiber.
-This is about 10–15 average-size chips (54).
+One ounce (28 grams) of tortilla chips contains 18 grams of carbs, only 1 of which is fiber.
+This is about 10–15 average-sized chips (54).

-Crackers vary in carb content, depending on processing.
-However, even whole-wheat crackers contain about 19 grams of carbs per ounce, including 3 grams of fiber (55).
+Crackers vary in carb content depending on processing.
+However, even whole-wheat crackers contain about 19 grams of carbs per 1 ounce (28 grams), including 3 grams of fiber (55).

 Processed snack foods are typically consumed in large quantities within a short period of time.
 It's best to avoid them, especially if you're on a carb-restricted diet.

-Bottom Line: Avoid eating chips, crackers and other processed, grain-based snack foods while on a low-carb diet.
+SUMMARY Avoid eating chips, crackers, and other processed, grain-based snack foods while on a low-carb diet.

-If you're only using a tablespoon or two in coffee once a day, you may be able to include small amounts of milk in your low-carb diet.
+If you're only using a tablespoon or two (15–30 ml) in coffee once a day, you may be able to include small amounts of milk in your low-carb diet.

-However, cream or half and half are better options if you consume coffee more frequently since these contain minimal amounts of carbs.
+Still, cream or half-and-half are better options if you consume coffee more frequently, since these contain minimal carbs.

-Bottom Line: Adding a small amount of milk to coffee once a day is unlikely to cause problems on a low-carb diet.
-However, you shouldn't drink it in large quantities.
+SUMMARY Adding a small amount of milk to coffee once a day is unlikely to cause problems on a low-carb diet.
+Try not to drink it in large quantities.

-Celiac disease is an autoimmune condition in which the gut becomes inflamed in response to gluten.
+Celiac disease is an autoimmune condition in which your gut becomes inflamed in response to gluten.

-That being said, gluten-free breads, muffins and other baked goods are not typically low in carbs.
-In fact, they often contain even more carbs than their gluten-containing counterparts.
+That said, gluten-free breads, muffins, and other baked goods are not typically low in carbs.
+In fact, they often boast even more carbs than their glutenous counterparts.

-What's more, the flours used to make these foods are typically made from starches and grains that tend to raise blood sugar rapidly ().
+What's more, the flour used to make these foods is typically made from starches and grains that tend to raise blood sugar rapidly (

 Sticking to whole foods or using almond or coconut flour to make your own low-carb baked goods is a better strategy than consuming processed gluten-free foods.

-When following a low-carb diet, it's important to choose foods that are highly nutritious, yet low in carbs.
+When following a low-carb diet, it's important to choose foods that are highly nutritious but low in carbs.

-Some foods should be minimized, while you're better off avoiding others altogether.
-Your choices will depend in part on your personal carb tolerance.
+Some foods should be minimized while others avoided altogether.
+Your choices depend in part on your personal carb tolerance.